 I remember sitting with my new husband as we opened gifts that guests had thoughtfully given as wedding presents.
-Among the usual suspects of cookware, home decor, and the occasional check was a package that was extremely heavy.
-Upon opening it, I found an intricately designed, all-glass picture frame carved with fruits and flowers.
-It was beautiful, but it definitely hadn’t been on our wedding registry and didn’t match anything else in our new apartment.
-A few months later, I regifted the frame to my husband’s grandmother, and 12 years later it is still proudly displayed in her curio cabinet – she loves it and is none the wiser.
+Among the usual packages of cookware, home decor, and the occasional check was a present that was extremely heavy.
+Upon opening it, I found an intricately designed all-glass picture frame carved with fruits and flowers.
+It was beautiful, but it definitely hadn’t been on our wedding registry and didn’t match anything else in our home.
+A few months later, I regifted the frame to my husband’s grandmother, and almost 20 years later, it is still proudly displayed in her curio cabinet — she loves it and is none the wiser.

-While it can be sometimes snubbed, the art of regifting can actually work when it’s done tactfully, carefully, and with thought.
-I don’t recommend simply passing on an unwanted gift to the next victim, but if you really can’t use something and know someone who can, regifting is a great way to keep your home clutter-free while saving you money on gifts and acknowledging the gift’s value.
-If you have a gift that you can’t use, perhaps giving it a new home makes the most sense, as long as you follow a few simple rules.
+While many people dislike the idea, regifting unwanted presents can actually work when you do it tactfully, carefully, and with the right amount of thought.
+Instead of passing an unwanted gift to the next victim, it’s possible to recognize you can’t use something and match it with the ideal recipient.
+In that case, regifting keeps your home clutter-free while saving you money on gifts and acknowledging the gift’s value.
+If you have a gift you can’t use, giving it a new home often makes the most sense — as long as you follow a few simple rules.

 1. Never Regift Anything Meaningful or Handmade

 There aren’t gift receipts for handmade gifts.
-It might not be your usual style, but if you know someone took extra time to locate or make a gift for you, it’s really bad form to give it away.
+It might not be your usual style, but if you know someone took extra time to locate or make a gift for you, it’s typically bad form to give it away.
 Handmade gifts often include an emotional component since the giver took extra time and care to create something for you rather than just ordering a gift on their Amazon Prime account for the free shipping.
-For example, if your sister worked hard to make a wall hanging for your home, she’d probably be upset if she knew that you gave it to someone else.
+For example, if your best friend worked hard to make a wall hanging for your home, they’d probably be upset if they knew you gave it to someone else.
 It’s best to keep handmade items and acknowledge the time and effort that went into making the gift.

 The same goes for meaningful gifts: If the giver makes comments about taking the time to choose the perfect gift or seems really excited to give you something, acknowledge that effort and keep it.
-No, you might not really need that first edition book, but you can appreciate the time and thought that went into finding and purchasing it.
+You might not really need that first-edition book, but you can appreciate the time and thought that went into finding and purchasing it.
 Put it on your shelf and use it as a reminder of how much the giver cares about you.

 If you want to regift, make sure there’s no way the original giver could discover the regifting.
-That way, there aren’t any hurt feelings because the original gift-giver doesn’t know that the item has found a new home elsewhere.
+That way, there aren’t any hurt feelings because the original gift-giver doesn’t know their present has found a new home elsewhere.
 It’s also ideal to leave some time between receiving it and passing it onto another person.
 Tuck that unwanted gift away until you thoughtfully find a new recipient.

 3. Only Regift Brand-New Items